stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 ## Searching for Books

-When you want to search for books that Dartmouth library owns or can access electronically, use the [Library Catalog](http://libcat.dartmouth.edu/).
-Dartmouth also offers a more robust search tool known as [Primo](https://search.library.dartmouth.edu/).
+When you want to search for books that Dartmouth library owns or can access electronically, use the [Library Catalog](https://www.library.dartmouth.edu/).
+Note that you can limit your search to the physical holdings in our library by selecting "Library Catalog" in the [Advanced Search](https://search.library.dartmouth.edu/discovery/search?vid=01DCL_INST:01DCL&mode=advanced).
+Dartmouth's libraries offer a robust search tool, or "discovery layer," called
+[Primo](https://search.library.dartmouth.edu/discovery/search?vid=01DCL_INST:01DCL&lang=en).
 Primo provides you with an experience similar to Google; search terms are applied not only to physical holdings, like books and media, but to electronic databases and journals as well.